c3d/xl/doc/HANDBOOK_2-evaluation.md

 X:shape     intersects Y:shape      as boolean  is ... // general case
 X:rectangle intersects Y:rectangle  as boolean  is ... // two rectangles
 X:circle    intersects Y:circle     as boolean  is ... // two circles
-X:circle    intersects Y:rectangle  as boolean  is ... // two circles
+X:polygon   intersects Y:polygon    as boolean  is ... // two polygons

-X:rectangle intersects Y:circle     as boolean  is ... // two circles
+if shape1 intersects shape2 then    // selects the right combination
-...
+    write_line "The two shapes touch"
 ```

 > **NOTE** Type-based dynamic dispatch is relatively similar to the